itsmoonrack/flexmojos-m2e-connector/README.md

     Do not forget to use this profile when invoking maven on the project!
 It will allows Tycho to use the Flash Builder 4.x platform when building the m2e connector plugin.
 Note that you will also need to set-up a new Target Definition in eclipse to use the plugins and features of your Flash Builder installation.

     Run mvn clean install on the project root.
+You can also use the buildall.sh script once you declared the p2 repository in your maven user's settings.xml.